shwetankpal582/Obsidian_Notes/SQL/SQL.md

 ## What can SQL do ?
 - It can execute queries against a database
 - it can retrieve data from a database
-- It can insert, update, create(database, tables, stored procedure)
+- It can insert, update, create(database, tables, stored procedures, views) in the database
+- It can set permissions on tables, procedures and views

+## Using SQL in Website
+To build a website that shows data from a database, :
+- An RDBMS database program (i.e., MS Access, SQL server, MySQL)
+- To use a server-side scripting lanu